 Besides, coming to Tran Quoc pagoda, you shouldn’t miss a chance to see many Buddhist and Bodhisattva statues.
 These are high-valued artistic statues like a set of worshipping statues in “Thuong dien” and copper-casting… Artisans made these statues sophisticatedly and minutely, which brings a religious and mysterious significance.

 However, the biggest highlight is the statue “Phật Thích Ca nhập Niết bàn” – Sakyamuni enters Nirvana, made from wood, painted with gold-coated vermilion.
 This is the most beautiful Nirvana statue in Vietnam

-If you like discovering quintessential beauty of ancient architecture and find out religious culture, don't forget visiting Tran Quoc Pagoda to have an impressive and memorable trip in Hanoi.
+If you like discovering the quintessential beauty of ancient architecture and find out religious culture, don’t forget visiting Tran Quoc Pagoda to have an impressive and memorable trip to Hanoi.

 That’s all you need to know about Tran Quoc Pagoda Hanoi.
 Noted this destination on your Hanoi Things To Do.
 If you need advice for days in Hanoi, contact us!